wballard/VariableSky/api.markdown

 ## HookContext
 Server hooks get an instance of this passed to their hook function.

-### href
-The `href` of the data being hooked, this will be from `/`, not including host, protocol, or port and is split into an array of segments.

 ### val
 This is the value the command is working on, and you can modify it to